Hello there.

 It is normal to defend unhappiness, grief, and/or feeling horrible, but when you want to feel better, and when you want to lighten the load on yourself, you can tell another story.
 That's all I was saying.

-When we write down what we want, we can remind ourselves what we should think or focus on.
+When we write down what we want, we can remind ourselves of what we should think or focus on.

 So, your story, is it hurting you or helping you?
 That is the question.